International Electrical Congress

-The International Electrical Congress was a series of international meetings, from 1881 - 1904, in the then new field of applied electricity.
+The International Electrical Congress was a series of international meetings, from 1881 to 1904, in the then new field of applied electricity.
 The first meeting was initiated by the French government, including official national representatives, leading scientists, and others.
 Subsequent meetings also included official representatives, leading scientists, and others.
 Primary aims were to develop reliable standards, both in relation to electrical units and electrical apparatus.